ebadebesin/personal_portfolio/README.md

-# All In - Take Home Project
+# All In - Project

 ```
 bundle init